I can hear those fighter planes,

 I fear, however, that those of us not in Syria, especially here in the states grinding away at our own livelihood, don’t really care much about justice for Syrians.

 I’m not sure how we could while we actively labor to shut our borders from refugees of war–like the ones in Syria.
-To date, this country has only allowed 44 Syrian refugees to settle here.
-I’m not sure how we could think we care about Syrians while we continue to spend our money on worthless material possessions and neglect the needs of these desperate people.
+To date, this country has only allowed 44 Syrian refugees to settle here this year.
+I’m not sure how we could think we care about Syrians while we continue to spend our money on material possessions and neglect the needs of these desperate people.
 I’m not sure how we can say with a straight face that we actually care as a country, when we stand to profit so much from entering into another endless conflict in the Middle-East.

 The CEO of Lockheed Martin, the county’s largest defense contractor, earned a personal salary of $20.6 million last year.